Huaihua Hunan, China Travel Guide

 Head to Changsha, the capital of Hunan; Chengdu in Sichuan; or Chongqing, a massive municipality with distinctive city vistas.

-Create comprehensive itineraries to explore more of China.
+Create comprehensive itineraries to explore more of The people's republic of china.

-This allows for a immersion into the region's diverse offerings.
+This permits a immersion into the region's diverse offerings.

-Plan transport links between cities for fluid changes.
+Plan transport links between towns for fluid changes.

 Consider travel during shoulder seasons for nice weather and less people.